komlev/checkquest/README.md

 ## Usage

-Interface pretty straighforward.
-There checklists section, interviews.
+The flow is pretty straighforward.
+There is a checklists section, an interviews section.
+First you add a checklist with sections/questions and you assign a score to each questions.
+There might be "extra" questions which are not required but they add bonus points.
-Create a checklist start an interview.
+After checklist creation you can start an interview and check all the necessary questions.
 All data is stored locally in the browser.

 ## Contributing